In this article:

 By 33 weeks pregnant, you may have gained around 22 to 28 pounds total—32 to 42 pounds if you’re 33 weeks pregnant with twins.
 For some moms-to-be, having some extra curves makes them feel sexy.
 Know that as long as your doctor has said sex is okay during your pregnancy, you can continue to enjoy it right up until delivery day.

 If you feel your belly tightening occasionally, you’re probably having Braxton Hicks contractions.
 Here’s how you know: Braxton Hicks aren’t painful and often happen after sex or exercise.
 They’re different from regular contractions because they stop when you switch positions.
-Real contractions keep going—there’d be at least five in an hour—and mean actual labor.
-Yep!
+Real contractions keep going at regular intervals—and once they're every five minutes for at least an hour, it's time to call your provider.

 At 33 weeks pregnant, cramping like you’d have with a period could be a sign of preterm labor.
 So can vaginal bleeding, unusual discharge or leaking.
 At 33 weeks pregnant, pressure in your pelvis could be a sign too.
 Be on the lookout for these symptoms.
 If anything worries you, empty your bladder, lie on your left side, drink water and call your OB immediately.